 She is passionate about helping business reach their potential, no matter their stage.

-Previously, she founded GreenBlender, a VC-backed smoothie meal-kit company with 80 employees across 3 distribution facilities in the United States.
+Prior to Who Gives A Crap, she founded GreenBlender, a VC-backed smoothie meal-kit company with 80 employees across 3 distribution facilities in the United States.
 She created and managed the processes for robust user acquisition, retention, P&L and financial reporting, and merchandising.
 At GreenBlender she grew revenue to over $20 million in under 3 years, delivering over 5 million smoothies to tens of thousands of health-conscious customers.

 Jenna went to college at the University of Pittsburgh and graduated with a degree in business and finance.
 She moved to New York shortly after graduating and planned to make a career out of consulting and banking.
 She worked with mid to large banks working on their Anti-Money Laundering programs.